Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State Performance Insights

-- On offense, Michigan State was the 191st-ranked team in the country (70.9 points per game) last season.
-Defensively, it was 112th (67.9 points conceded per game).
+- Last year, Michigan State was 191st in college basketball on offense (70.9 points scored per game) and 112th on defense (67.9 points conceded).

-- The Spartans collected 32.1 rebounds per game and gave up 30.3 boards last year, ranking 156th and 123rd, respectively, in the nation.

-- Michigan State was 70th in the country in assists (14.6 per game) last year.
+- With 14.6 assists per game last season, Michigan State was 70th in the country.

-- Last season, Michigan State attempted 67% of its shots from inside the arc, and 33% from beyond it.
-In terms of made shots, 71.3% of Michigan State's buckets were 2-pointers, and 28.7% were 3-pointers.
+- Last year, the Spartans attempted 33% of their shots from beyond the arc, and 67% from inside it.
+In terms of made shots, 28.7% of the Spartans' buckets were 3-pointers, and 71.3% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.